nowucca/introducing-mcp/README_walkthrough.md

 - "Tell me the current time."
 - "What's the weather like?" (should not work, but tests LLM's understanding of available tools)
 - "Can you help me with my homework?" (tests LLM's response when no relevant tools are available)
+- "What time is it in 24-hour format?" (tests format parameter)
+- "Show me the time in HH:MM format." (tests custom format)

 ### 03-context-memory
 - **Context and Memory**: Adds persistent memory and context